KxSystems/docs/docs/ml/toolkit/clustering/kdtree.md

 !!! note

-	In the above example the inputs to `.ml.clust.kd.nnc` data points at indices 2 and 9 have been merged into one cluster.
-This means that cluster indices have changed from `0123456789` to `0123456782`.
-Additionally, the data point at index 9 has been set to invalid.
+	In the example above, the data points at indices 2 and 9 are merged into one cluster and passed in as `rp` to `.ml.clust.kd.nnc`.
+As these points now belong to the same cluster, the cluster indices change from `0123456789` to `0123456782`.
+The data point at index 9 has also been set to invalid.

 ## Find where point belongs in tree